tonybillings/minlib/README.md

 For GCC, the only requirement is that GCC is installed and in your PATH.

+For convenience, a precompiled 32-bit version of MinLib is included in the project's Dist folder.

 ## Compiler Installation

 * [Microsoft Visual Studio](https://visualstudio.microsoft.com/downloads/)